-Add a DIY shelf behind your washer and dryer with this simple tutorial and hide the hoses while adding extra storage.
+Add a DIY floating shelf over your washer and dryer with this simple tutorial and hide the hoses while adding extra storage.

 DIY Shelf for Behind the Washer and Dryer